 However, as time passed by, I started to grow weary of these religious rituals.
 I prayed to God earnestly, “O God!
 I can’t feel the presence of the Holy Spirit.
 Perhaps there is another way by which I can draw near to You, but I don’t know how to find it.
 May You lead me.”
-Later, I inputted the keywords “group for Christ” to search for relevant information on the Internet in the hope of finding God.
+Later, I inputted the keywords “group for” to search for relevant information on the Internet in the hope of finding God.

 One day when I was browsing Facebook, a sister’s post attracted my attention.
 I liked her post and added her as my friend.
 After that, we often talked about our belief in the Lord together.
 Soon after, the sister invited me to attend one of their meetings, where the brothers and sisters fellowshiped the truth about the work of God’s six-thousand-year management plan, the three ages of God’s work (the Age of Law, the Age of Grace, and the Age of Kingdom), and the true story and essence of God’s work in every age.
-They fellowshiped this with me, “Though we have accepted the Lord’s salvation and have been forgiven of our sins, our sinful nature still exists.
+They fellowshiped this with me, “Though we have accepted the Lord’sand have been forgiven of our sins, our sinful nature still exists.
 Only when we accept God’s work of judging and cleansing mankind in the last days can we completely break free from the bondage of the sin and return before God.”
 Their fellowship surprised me and brought me spiritual satisfaction.
 More unexpectedly, they told me that God has returned and has carried out new work, and that the words we fellowshiped together in the meeting are God’s personal utterances.
 Hearing this news, I was both surprised and pleased.
 Little did I dream that I could be with God face-to-face.
 At that time, I couldn’t say enough to describe my excitement.
 Afterward, the brothers and sisters from The Church of Almighty God fellowshiped many other truths with me.
 I had never heard such practical fellowship before and felt it was exactly what my spirit needed, so I decided to investigate the work of Almighty God in the last days.

 One day, I asked Sister Lily, “So is it the Age of Kingdom now?
 Then what should we do to satisfy God’s will?”

 She answered, “In the Age of Kingdom, God does the work of judging and cleansing people through His words.
 He has expressed all the truth we need.
 His intention and His requirements are all in His words.
 As long as we read and experience His words, we will come to know Him and understand His will.
 Meanwhile, through experiencing the judgment of God’s words, we will gain an understanding of the truth of our being corrupted by Satan, as well as our nature and essence of resisting and opposing God.
 Then we will become determined to hate ourselves and betray our flesh.
 When we practice truths and live by God’s words, our disposition will become transformed.
-So, as long as we accept truths and practice truths, our corrupt disposition will be cleansed and we will have the likeness of real human beings, and in the endby God.”
+So, as long as we accept truths and practice truths, our corrupt disposition will be cleansed and we will have the likeness of real human beings, and in the end be saved by God.”
 Hearing the sister, I felt confused.
-I thought, “Is it this simple to obtain ?
+I thought, “Is it this simple to obtain?
 Is it true that I no longer need to observe the religious rituals?”

 Then I asked Sister Lily, “Does this mean that we don’t need to go to Mass, say the rosary, recite the prayers, or kneel and worship the spiritual figures anymore?”